ashiklom/NP_Trait_Analysis/response-letter/editor.md

 If so, are we learning something about PFTs and tradeoffs, or just something about the statistical properties of breaking a large data set into small groups.
 Exploration of this question would be a useful ‘null model’ to back up this study.

-There were several reasons for the relatively large number of plant functional types in the original manuscript.
-For one, such a large number was necessary to explore the different drivers of trait correlation -- for instance, to compare the differences in correlations between biomes versus between growth forms and leaf types.
-Furthermore, we were interested in the ability of our hierarchical modeling approach to support efforts to improve representation of biodiversity in models by increasing the number of plant functional types [e.g. @more_pfts].
-In particular, we note that some ecosystem models are parameterized for individual species [e.g. Linkages, @linkages; LANDIS, @landis].

-However, we agree the number of PFTs selected and their resulting low sample sizes made it possible that many of our results were a mere statistical artifact rather than ecologically meaningful.
+We agree the number of PFTs selected and their resulting low sample sizes made it possible that many of our results were a mere statistical artifact rather than ecologically meaningful.
 To address this concern, and to make the paper more directly applicable to ecosystem modeling, we replaced our PFT scheme with the scheme used by the Community Land Model [CLM 4.5, @clm45_note].
 This brings the number of PFTs down to 14.
 We have provided additional details about how we assigned species to PFTs in the methods (Section 2.2, "Plant functional types").